Cowichan Tribes: Governance

 Cowichan Tribes is governed by an elected band council consisting of a chief and 12 councilors, within the framework of the Indian Act.
-It is part of the Hul'qumi'num Treaty Group which is currently at Stage 4 (Agreement in Principle) of the British Columbia Treaty Process.
+It is part of the Hulʼqumiʼnum Treaty Group which is currently at Stage 4 (Agreement in Principle) of the British Columbia Treaty Process.

 The band is responsible for providing social programmes for children and families, education, health, housing, and social development.

 Tribal-owned businesses

 Cowichan Tribes currently owns and operates Khowutzun Development Corporation (KDC) group of companies, which includes the following subsidiaries with a combined 2004 revenue of $60 million: